 While it’s a common and generally minor issue, cold feet can be a sign of other conditions.
 If you are in a cold environment, having cold feet is a normal occurrence due to the blood vessels constricting; this is typically not due to chronic, systemic poor circulation.
 Poor circulation on the other hand is when the blood vessels become narrow or blocked.
 Blockage and constriction can occur from a number of issues such as from smoking, poor diet, diabetes, and Raynaud’s disease.
 Raynaud’s disease is a condition that causes the blood vessels to spasm and temporarily reduce flow to the hands and feet.
 If you are a relatively healthy individual, then cold feet can most likely be treated with warmer footwear.
 For those who have health conditions, like diabetes, or who smoke, cold feet can be a result of poor circulation stemming from these conditions.
 If you experience cold feet often, then it may be best to see a podiatrist who can determine the exact cause.

 Poor circulation is a serious condition and needs immediate medical attention.
-If you have any concerns with poor circulation in your feet contact our doctors of Westfield Foot & Ankle Specialists.
-Our podiatrists will treat your foot and ankle needs.
+If you have any concerns with poor circulation in your feet contact one of our podiatrists of Westfield Foot & Ankle Specialists.
+Our doctors will treat your foot and ankle needs.

 Poor Circulation in the Feet